-The study also realized that the Abakuria indigenous conflict management system comprised of five major arms.
-These included the Inchama, Avaragoli, Iritongo, Sungusungu and Ihama.
-These arms of the indigenous system played major roles both in conflict management and instigating conflict.
+The study realized that the Abakuria indigenous conflict management system comprised of five major arms; Inchama, Avaragoli, Iritongo, Sungusungu and Ihama.
+These arms played major roles both in conflict management and instigating conflict.
 The roles of Inchama and Avaragoli in conflict management included protecting the community against evil spirits, administering oaths, ex-communicating errant members, imposing fines, holding reconciliatory meetings and making traditional rules.
 The Main task of Iritongo was dispensing justice, dispute resolution, conducting investigations, presiding over peace meetings and conducting traditional disarmament.
 The Sungusungu had the role of punishing offenders/culprits while the Inchama tracked stolen livestock.
-The activities undertaken by members of this institution also led to conflict.
+The activities undertaken by members of these institutions also led to conflict.
 To begin with the activities of Inchama which were a cause of conflict included preparation and administration of oaths, invoking spirits of the warriors, and selecting warriors to defend the clan.
-The Avaragoli played an astrological role and offering sacrifices to appease the gods while the Iritongo on the other hand identified and recruited youths who acted as warriors.
+The Avaragoli played an astrological role and offering sacrifices to appease the gods while the Iritongo identified and recruited youths who acted as warriors.
 The Sungusungu were also seen to be active participants during conflicts while the function of Ihama of making follow-up on stolen livestock could also instigate conflict.
-The study therefore concludes that the Kuria community has a well laid down indigenous system of managing conflict.
-However, the institutions have a role to play both in conflict management and instigating.
-This could be the reason for the persistent and recurring nature of the conflict between the Abakuria clans.
+The dual role of the institutions could be the reason for the persistent and recurring nature of the conflict between the Abakuria clans.